mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_releasenotes.md

 * In the delete area I see the correct text to insert

-* Disable the ability to change the name of a crud property
+* Disable the ability to change the name of a CRUD property

 * possibility to insert the . in the name of an index